UPDATED 8th July 2021

 Short Stays up to 90 days

-- Then within a month of receiving a stamped approval, complete Application form EX23 to obtain the T.I.E. card.
+Then within a month of receiving a stamped approval, complete Application form EX23 to obtain the T.I.E. card and apply for another appointment, via same the booking link in Stage 1 above.

 What if I cannot prove I was living in Tenerife/Spain before 31st December 2021, or if I am a new 2021 applicant/arrival?

-For those that were not living here (and cannot prove they were living here) in late 2020, you are no longer eligible to apply for residencia under last year’s Withdrawal Agreement rules for UK nationals.
+For those that were not living here (or cannot prove they were living here) in late 2020, you are no longer eligible to apply for residencia as set out above.

 WARNING: There is the strong possibility that Spain is about to grant UK nationals a new special status at an early stage (e.g. similar to that granted to Norway and Switzerland).
-So any UK Nationals considering making a Spanish visa application which isn’t urgent, should perhaps hold on and see if the rules change in the coming weeks or months, rather than immediately jumping through hoops to apply for a third country visa via the Spanish Consulate in London or Edinburgh.
+So any UK Nationals considering making a Spanish visa application which isn’t urgent, should perhaps hold on and see if the rules change in the coming weeks or months (certainly until the Covid travel restrictions have been lifted), rather than immediately jumping through hoops to apply for a third country visa via the Spanish Consulate in London or Edinburgh.
 We have set out information on applying for a Spanish Visa below.

 What if I already obtained (or filed an application for) Spanish residency before 31st December 2021?
 Where do I now stand with my rights to live and work in Spain?